Crimped rye for sunflowers and corn. 2022

 |

 Dec 13 2022.
 This is the setup for cleaning the sunflowers.
-It is driven by a small lister diesel and needs two forklifts.
+It is driven by a small Lister diesel and needs two forklifts.
 Works fairly well but I need to make a smaller screen since too many very small sunflowers are being put in the trash. |

 |